Rain turns to snow before record cold settles into Massachusetts

 Lesser amounts are expected in northern New Hampshire, and parts of the western Maine mountains and foothills.
 Other areas will see a mix of freezing rain, and only an inch or two of snow.

 The cold air will then move into New England, with wind chills in the single digits for most of the Bay State on Wednesday morning.
-In the afternoon, the wind chills will climb into the teens.
+In the afternoon, the wind chills will climb into the teens causing some flash freeze concerns.

+“We’ve been watching the weather all day, we’ll continue to do that into the night, into tomorrow morning,” Jonathan Beder, director of the Plymouth Department of Public Works said.
+“We know the temperatures are really going to drop early tomorrow into the 20s which is really cold for this time of year.”

+Beder said if conditions start to deteriorate, his team is ready to respond.

 RELATED: 70 percent of the country will experience record-breaking freezing temperatures